UN offensive into North Korea: Demining Wonsan Harbour (10-25 October)

 While the minesweeping was progressing offshore, Lt.
 Col. William J. McCaffrey, Deputy Chief of Staff, X Corps, on 16 October brought the X Corps Advance Command Post to Wonsan by air, flying from Kimpo Airfield.
 He immediately established communications with ROK I Corps and the commander of the minesweeping operations.
 McCaffrey's staff set to work at once with ROK I Corps G-2 to learn who had laid the mines in the harbor and to find the warehouses where they had been stored.
 This was done successfully by ROK I Corps intelligence section.
 The ROK found a villager who had worked in the mine depot who guided a party to a depot north of Wonsan where the mines had been stored and assembled.
 He also provided information enabling the investigators to take into custody one of the sampan captains who had helped plant the mines.
-The information gained from these sources indicated that thirty Russians had been in Wonsan until 4 October assembling the mines and supervising laying the minefields.
-Working almost entirely at night, from about thirty-two small boats, North Korean crews and their supervisors had laid approximately 3,000 mines.
+The information gained from these sources indicated that 30 Russians had been in Wonsan until 4 October assembling the mines and supervising laying the minefields.
+Working almost entirely at night, from about 32 small boats, North Korean crews and their supervisors had laid approximately 3,000 mines.
 The North Koreans and their helpers had not confined laying mines at Wonsan to the waters in the harbor.
 The beaches were also heavily planted with land mines.
 This had been expected, and as soon as ROK I Corps had secured Wonsan it cleared the beaches of mines.
 On the night of 16 October at the north end of the Wonsan Harbor ROK troops had stacked about 1,000 20 lb box mines they had just lifted from the beaches.
 A ROK lieutenant and five enlisted men decided to have a private celebration, and, moving off about 200 yd, the lieutenant fired into the stacked mines.
 The mines exploded, shattering panes of glass in the provincial capital building 2 mi away and killing all six ROK soldiers.

-On 20 October General Almond flew from the USS Missouri by helicopter to Wonsan Airfield.
+On 20 October Almond flew from the USS Missouri by helicopter to Wonsan Airfield.
 At noon the X Corps command post was officially opened in Wonsan.